Kebbrokk/Obsidian-Spotify-Playback/README.md

 - Choose Obsidian as your application to open.
 [You do not need to click the Always Use option.]
 - Once connected open your terminal and search for Spotify Playback: Open Now Playing Sidebar.
 - This will allow for the plugin to be placed on either sidebar for viewing.
-- You can also use hotkeys and terminal commands to play spotify tracks.

 If you are playing something spotify it will show up.
 If not open spotify and select a playlist or album.
 You should be able to play Audiobooks and Podcasts as well.